 Located just a short distance from the Candlewood Suites in Elkhart and open 24 hours, we stopped here and had our usual breakfasts (surprise, surprise), bacon and eggs for me ($5.99), corned beef hash for Rob ($7.49).

 This was our first experience with the eggs-tra eggs that Rob wrote about.
 Decent breakfast, good service and reasonable prices.
-Went here several times for breakfast in 2017, same good food and great service!
+Went here several times for breakfast in 2017 and again in 2018, same good food and great service!
+By the way, at the register, be sure to ask for the 15% senior discount!

 Just up the road from the Candlewood Suites.
 One night neither one of us wanted to go out anywhere so we ordered an extra large (16″) pepperoni pizza ($18.35).
 It wasn’t the worst pizza we’ve ever had nor was it the best, just okay.